thejoshwolfe/simplepng.py/README.md

 ## Limitations

-This library cannot read images with 16-bit color channels (48 or 64 bits per pixel).
-This is because in memory, this library stores images in RGBA format with 8 bits per channel (32 bits per pixel).
+In memory, this library stores images in RGBA format with 8 bits per channel (32 bits per pixel).
-Reading 16-bit color channels would require significantly changing this design.
+When reading 16-bit channels, this library downsamples them to 8-bit channels by simply ignoring the less signficiant byte.

 When reading images, only chunk types IHDR, IPLT, IDAT, and IEND are recognized; all others are ignored.
 TODO: Recognize the tRNS ancillary chunk for describing the alpha channel.